-Under the terms of the global settlement agreement, each defendant must pay an aggregate \$101.7 million to the plaintiffs as follows: \$25 million within sixty days of the court's approval of the settlement and dismissal of the case and the remaining \$76.7 million in six annual installments beginning on the first anniversary of the initial payment (\$12 million for the first five installments and \$16.7 million for the sixth installment).
+Under the terms of the global settlement agreement, each defendant must pay an aggregate \$101.7 million to the plaintiffs as follows: \$25.0 million within sixty days of the court's approval of the settlement and dismissal of the case and the remaining \$76.7 million in six annual installments beginning on the first anniversary of the initial payment (\$12.0 million for the first five installments and \$16.7 million for the sixth installment).
 NL's sixth installment will be made with funds already on deposit at the court that are committed to the settlement, including all accrued interest at the date of payment, with any remaining balance to be paid by NL (and any amounts on deposit in excess of the final payment would be returned to NL).

-As previously disclosed during the second quarter of 2018 and based on the terms of a May 2018 settlement agreement between NL and the plaintiffs which had an aggregate cost of \$80 million to NL, we determined that the loss to us could be reasonably estimated and recognized a net \$62 million pre-tax charge with respect to this matter (\$45 million for the amount to be paid by NL upon approval of the terms of the settlement and \$17 million for the net present value of the five payments aggregating \$20 million to be paid by NL in installments beginning four years from such approval).
+As previously disclosed during the second quarter of 2018 and based on the terms of a May 2018 settlement agreement between NL and the plaintiffs which had an aggregate cost of \$80 million to NL, we determined that the loss to NL could be reasonably estimated and recognized a net \$62 million pre-tax charge with respect to this matter (\$45 million for the amount to be paid by NL upon approval of the terms of the settlement and \$17 million for the net present value of the five payments aggregating \$20 million to be paid by NL in installments beginning four years from such approval).
 The May 2018 settlement was never approved by the court and was superseded in July 2019 by the global settlement agreement discussed above.

-At June 30, 2019, based on the terms of the global settlement agreement approved by the court in July 2019 we increased the amount accrued for the litigation settlement.
-For financial reporting purposes, we discounted the six payments (\$12 million in each of the next five years and a sixth and final payment of \$16.7 million) aggregating \$76.7 million to their estimated net present value, using a discount rate of 1.9% per annum.
-Such net present value is \$71.6 million, which we will begin to accrete in the third quarter of 2019.
-We recognized a litigation settlement expense of \$19.6 million in the second quarter of 2019 which represents the change in the aggregate litigation settlement accrual (from \$77.0 million recorded in the second quarter of 2018 to \$96.6 million reflecting the global settlement agreement).
+At June 30, 2019, based on the terms of the global settlement agreement approved by the court in July 2019 we increased the amount accrued for the litigation settlement and an immaterial final adjustment was made to the litigation settlement accrual in the third quarter of 2019.
+For financial reporting purposes, using a discount rate of 1.9% per annum, we discounted the aggregate \$101.7 million settlement to the estimated net present value of \$96.3 million.
+We recognized litigation settlement expense of \$19.3 million (\$19.6 million expense in the second quarter of 2019 and \$.3 million credit in the third quarter of 2019).
+NL made the initial \$25.0 million payment in September 2019 and recognized \$.3 million in accretion expense during the third quarter of 2019.